ashutoshmishra52/Stop-watch-and-timer/README.md

 # Stop-watch-and-timer
-this is a graphical stop watch and timer and watch
+This is a graphical stop watch and timer and watch follow me on instagram and telegram channel
+@codewithashutosh